 Have you already heard about I amsterdam City Card?
-Well, what most people know is that it gives you free access to 40+ museums, the city’s top attractions and free public transport in Amsterdam.
+Well, what most people know is that it gives a free access to 70+ museums, the city’s top attractions and free public transport in Amsterdam.
 However there are still a few not widely known things that will help you benefit from I amsterdam City Card.
-Check out our review!
+And here they go!

-You can easily check a full list of I amsterdam City Card official benefits online, they are no secret.
-And we’ll focus on the card’s hints and hidden treasures, that will make I amsterdam City Card totally worth the money you play.
+On I amsterdam official website you can find out what’s included in I amsterdam city card.
+And here are the card’s hints and hidden treasures, that will make I amsterdam City Card totally worth the money you pay.

 So, what is good to know to make I amsterdam City Card absolutely worth it?

-Though some people mistakenly think that I amsterdam City Card is valid for 1, 2, 3, 4 days, it is valid exactly what the number of your card says: 24, 48, 72 or 96 hours.
+Though some people mistakenly think that I amsterdam City Card is valid for 1 – 5 days, it is valid exactly what the number of your card says: 24, 48, 72, 96 or 120 hours.
 So if you activate your card on your first day, let’s say, at 11:00, it will still be valid till 11:00 on the day after the last one.
-You can use this trick and for example, enter the Artis Royal Zoo at 10:30 and spend half of the day there.
+You can, for example, enter the Artis Royal Zoo at 10:30 and spend half of the day there.

-2. The card’s transport and museum element are activated separately.
+2. The card’s transport and museum components are activated separately